Analyzing Trends, Spotting Opportunities, and Making Informed Trading Decisions

 Long Straddle

 A long straddle involves buying both a call and a put option with the same strike price and expiration date.
-Traders employ this strategy when they anticipate a significant price movement but are unsure about its direction.
+Traders employ intraday option trading techniques when they anticipate a significant price movement but are unsure about its direction.
 By analyzing the option chain, traders can identify strike prices with relatively low premiums to reduce their cost of entry for this strategy.

 Short Straddle